nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing a Tag : `edittag`

-Edits an existing tag in Contax.
+Edits an existing tag in ContaX.

 Format: `edittag f/OLD_TAGNAME t/NEW_TAGNAME`